VoltDB/volt-monitoring/README.md

 ## Dashboards

-The dashboards are provided in Grafana JSON format and are divided into three categories based on the Volt version and operating environment you are using:
+The dashboards are provided in Grafana JSON format and are divided into categories:

-- **Volt** - Dashboards for the latest version of Volt Active Data in any environment, including bare metal and VMs.
-These dashboards require an additional label `cluster` added as part of the Prometheus scraping process.
-(See below.)
+- **Volt** - Dashboards for the latest version of Volt Active Data in any environment, including bare metal, Kubernetes and VMs.
-- **Volt-K8s** - Dashboards for the latest version of Volt Active Data running in Kubernetes.
+- **Volt-V9.x** - Dashboards for the long-term support (LTS) version 9 of Volt Active Data, running in Kubernetes.
-- **Volt-K8s-V10.x** - Dashboards for the long-term support (LTS) version 10 of Volt Active Data, running in Kubernetes.
+- **Volt-V10.x** - Dashboards for the long-term support (LTS) version 10 of Volt Active Data, running in Kubernetes.
+- **Volt-V12.3.x** - Dashboards for the long-term support (LTS) version 12 of Volt Active Data, running in Kubernetes.
+- **Volt-V13.x** - Dashboards for the long-term support (LTS) version 13 of Volt Active Data, running in Kubernetes.

 Within each subdirectory are multiple dashboards, each providing a different view of the database activity, performance, or status.
 Try the different dashboards to see which ones suit your monitoring needs.

+Dashboards will work without any additional configuration inside Kubernetes, if you want to use them for Volt running in other environment, you will need an additional label `namespace` in the Volt metrics.
+(See below.)

 ## Installing the Dashboards